Skip to main content

 • Projected annual revenue

 In addition to revenue, you need a strategy for handling overall debt and aging invoices.
-Set monthly targets for debt collection as a road map for your team.
+Set monthly targets for debt and accounts receivable management as a road map for your team.
 These KPIs can include:

 • Total firm debt